-16.1 A resolution at a general meeting shall be decided by a show of hands and the declaration of the result of such a vote by the person chairing the meeting is conclusive, unless, in either case, a poll is demanded.
-Arrangements shall be in place to ensure that those voting on a resolution are entitled to do so.
+- 16.1 A resolutionThe default method of voting at a general-Hybrid Meeting will be a poll and the default method of voting at an in person meeting shallwill be decided by a show of hands and the declaration of the result of such a vote by the person chairing the meeting is conclusive, unless, in either case, a poll is demanded.
+Arrangements shall be in place to ensure that those voting on a resolution are entitled to do so. - 16.2 Except where otherwise provided by the Companies Act, every issue is decided by a majority of the votes cast. - 16.3 Subject to Article 16.1 and Article 16.4, every Member present in person or by proxy or through an Authorised Representative has one vote on each issue. - 16.4 A person who has been appointed as proxy for more than one Member has only one vote on a show of hands. - 16.5 A Member may not vote if he, she (or in the case of an organisation, it) owes money to the Charity. - 16.6 A poll on a resolution at an in person meeting may be demanded: - 16.6.1 in advance of the general meeting where it is to be put to the vote; or

-- 16.2 Except where otherwise provided by the Companies Act, every issue is decided by a majority of the votes cast. - 16.3 Subject to Article 16.4, every Member present in person or by proxy or through an Authorised Representative has one vote on each issue. - 16.4 A person who has been appointed as proxy for more than one Member has only one vote on a show of hands. - 16.5 A Member may not vote if he, she (or in the case of an organisation, it) owes money to the Charity. - 16.6 A poll on a resolution may be demanded: - 16.6.1 in advance of the general meeting where it is to be put to the vote; or - at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - 16.7 A poll may be demanded by: - 16.7.1 the Chair of the meeting; - 16.7.2 any Trustee; - 16.7.3 two or more persons having the right to vote on the resolution; or - 16.7.4 a person who is present at the meeting, holding the right to vote on behalf of two or more members. - 16.8 A demand for a poll may be withdrawn if the poll has not yet been taken and the Chair of the meeting consents to the withdrawal. - 16.9 Polls must be taken immediately and in such manner as the Chair of the meeting directs.
+- 16.6.2 at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - 16.7 A poll may be demanded by: at an in person meeting by: - 16.7.1 the Chair of the meeting; - 16.7.2 any Trustee; - 16.7.3 two or more persons having the right to vote on the resolution; or - 16.7.4 a person who is present at the meeting, holding the right to vote on behalf of two or more members - 16.8 A demand for a poll may be withdrawn if the poll has not yet been taken and the Chair of the meeting consents to the withdrawal. - 16.9 Polls must be taken immediately and in such manner as the Chair of the meeting directs.
 The Chair may appoint scrutineers (who need not be Members) and may fix a time and place for declaring the results of the poll. - 16.10 The results of the poll shall be deemed to be the resolution of the meeting at which the poll is demanded.